depjs/dep/.github/ISSUE_TEMPLATE.md

 Let's make improvement together.

-Thanks for reading this message and your contribution<3 -->
+Thanks for reading this message and your contribution.
+-->
+### Summary
+Write here.

 ### Steps to reproduce behavior
 Write here.